 It’s been a while since I could use a trackpad without pain and even longer since I could use a mouse or trackball.
 Currently I use a Wacom tablet as my mouse which works really well as long as I don’t use it too much.
-Fortunately, keyboard usage doesn’t seem to be a problem (yet?), so I try to use my Mac using only the keyboard as much as possible.
+Fortunately, keyboard usage doesn’t seem to be a problem (yet?), so I try to use only the keyboard as much as possible on macOS (née OS X).
 These are some notes for others who may be in the same boat.

 This is a potpourri of items as I think of them.
 Hopefully, over time, I’ll come back to this article and organise it better!

 A launcher application is invaluable.
 Spotlight is built in to macOS and bound to cmd+space.
 However, I use Alfred with the keyboard shortcut set to the same cmd+space as it’s more powerful.
 This lets me open applications, folders and run scripts very easily.

 Shortcat allows me to click on any control in a native application (known as Cocoa applications) via the magic of macOS’s built in accessibility system.
 This is fantastic and has to be seen to be believed.
 I’ve bound it to alt+space and once activated, I type in the first letters of the thing I’m trying to click and it will highlight it.
 I can them press enter to click it, ctrl+enter to right click it, etc. Even more usefully, typing . into the Shortcat box will highlight every control in the window, so I can click on items that do not have any associated text.